erickaitang/snomedct_guided_clustering/README.md

 - **Cycle removal tool** (optional):
   [https://github.com/zhenv5/breaking_cycles_in_noisy_hierarchies](https://github.com/zhenv5/breaking_cycles_in_noisy_hierarchies)

 > Note: You may point to your local RF2 folder by configuring the relevant file paths at the start of the notebook.
-Avoid uploading copyrighted SNOMED content to public repositories.
+Copyrighted SNOMED content cannot be uploaded to public repositories.

 ## Metadata File Format
 The diagnosis metadata file must be named `Metadata.csv` and contain at least one column: